 Skip the pricey champagne.
 Guests can toast with whatever they're drinking.

 Cecilia Beretta Prosecco Treviso DOC sparkling wine is sold at Trader Joe's and is an excellent option at $7.99 in most stores.
 This wine hails from the Treviso region, north of Venice.
-This is a spumante Prosecco, classified as Extra Dry, which makes it just a bit less dry than a typical Brut.
+This sparkling wine is a spumante Prosecco and is classified as Extra Dry.
+This makes the wine just a bit less dry than a typical Brut.
 Its frothy bubbles, fruity aromas, notes of sweet almonds, lush & creamy texture, and slightly bitter finish (typical for Prosecco) make the wine fresh, crisp, and satisfying in the mouth.